MA in ICS Purpose

-MA/ICS Concentration Objectives and Student Learning Outcomes
+MA in ICS Objectives and Student Learning Outcomes

 - Students will gain a foundational understanding of the biblical basis of mission and learn to biblically assess various aspects of intercultural ministry.